Skip to content

 initialize Server validated against registry, unknown servers rejected

-Agent Tool Policies
+Agent Tool Rules

 Define per-agent, per-server tool permission matrices, including regex constraints on arguments (e.g. SELECT-only SQL queries):